bayeshack2016/quant-hack/README.md

-# Well-Being in San Francisco
+# An Analysis of Well-Being in San Francisco

 This is a one-day project completed as part of the Bayes Impact hackathon.